cst8257/deck-of-cards/README.md

 ## Requirements
 Complete the following tasks:

+1. Clone this repository from GitHub and use the provided files to complete the assignment.
-1. Convert the **index.html** file to be a PHP file.
+2. Convert the **index.html** file to be a PHP file.
-2. Using arrays, loops, and the files provided complete the tasks below.
+3. Using arrays, loops, and the files provided complete the tasks below.
     1. Generate all 52 cards of a deck.
-    2. Use the `rand()` function to generate 52 random cards
+    2. Use the [`rand()`](https://www.php.net/manual/en/function.rand.php) function to generate 52 random cards
-3. Provide comments and pseudo code on how to solve the problem, what methods will be used, and why.
+4. Provide comments and pseudo code on how to solve the problem, what methods will be used, and why.

 ## Example
 A completed version of the assignment can be found at the following: